 Each year, the Texas Water Development Board (TWDB) collects water level data from nearly 2,000 wells, tracking the changes in all 30 major and minor aquifers across the state.
 Through collaborative efforts with 50 groundwater conservation districts, the US Geological Survey, municipalities, and well owners, over 10,000 measurements are recorded annually in the TWDB groundwater database.
 In Panola County, the TWDB has checked about 15 monitor wells annually since the 1970s.
 This dataset provides valuable local context about the Carrizo-Wilcox aquifer’s progression through the years.

-Pages 8-9 of the District Management Plan include information from the Texas Water Development Board pertaining to recharge.
+Pages 7-8 of the District Management Plan information from the Texas Water Development Board pertaining to recharge.

-Total discharge from the aquifer to the surface (springs, lakes, river, etc.) is 30,580 acre-feet per year.
+Total discharge from the aquifer to the surface (springs, lakes, rivers, etc.) is 5,939 acre-feet per year.

 (Credit to the Illinois State Water Survey for the first two graphics at top of page)